silmaxk/Data_Science_Portfolio/README.md

 I utilize open data sources to conduct my studies and practice as well as available data sources provided to me by professors or from personal data collection.

+This is still a work-in-progress and will constantly be updated as I continue to work on my Data Science and Machine Learning journey.

 Thank you for reading!